griga23/avro-kafka-examples/README.md

 You can set all properties in [/application.example.properties](/application.example.properties).
 Don't forget to set Kafka Topics.
 Then rename the file to application.properties

+## Prepare example file
+Edit  [customerEvent.json](customerEvent.json) to push this to the Kafka topic.

 ## Run examples
 * Send message based on the Java object Customer that was created from Avro Schema
 ```